ankitjain8959/kubernetes/README.md

 - Node: A restaurant kitchen - where food (i.e. applications) is prepared
 - Pod: A table in a restaurant - where different dishes (i.e. containers) are served together.
 - Cluster: Group of restaurant working together - to serve customers (i.e. requests)

+**Physical Laptop Analogy:**
+- Node: Your physical laptop <br>
+Just like your laptop has CPU, RAM, storage, and an OS, a Node in Kubernetes is a machine (physical or virtual) that provides resources for running applications. <br>

+- Cluster: A Network of Multiple Laptops (or a Cloud of Machines Working Together) <br>
+If you imagine multiple laptops connected via a network, where each laptop is a Node, and they all work together as a unit, that forms a Kubernetes Cluster. <br>

+- Container: A Self-Contained Environment for an Application (Like a Virtual Machine or Docker Container on Your Laptop) <br>
+If you run your Spring Boot app inside a Docker container, it has its own runtime environment, dependencies, and isolated filesystem. <br>

+- Pod: A Running Application Process (Like a Java Process on Your Laptop) <br>
+When you run a Spring Boot application using java -jar myapp.jar, it starts a process that consumes memory and CPU—this is similar to a Pod in Kubernetes. <br>

+A Pod can contain one or more Containers. <br>
+A Pod is the process running your application, and inside the Pod, Containers provide the actual execution environment. <br>
+A Pod is a wrapper around one or more Containers.
+It provides: <br>
+	•	A shared network (all containers in a Pod can talk to each other using localhost).
+	•	A shared storage volume (if needed).
+	•	A single unit of deployment in Kubernetes.
+In Kubernetes, a Pod groups multiple Containers together so they can share the same network and storage. <br>

+Example:
+If you deploy a Spring Boot app to Kubernetes, Kubernetes creates a Pod that contains a Container running the Spring Boot app.
+If your app also needs a sidecar container (e.g., a logging agent), both containers will be inside the same Pod.

+Therefore, a Pod is like a wrapper that holds one or more Containers.
+A Pod usually contains a single Container, but it can have multiple if needed.

 # K8s Architecture
 Kubernetes manages containers, making sure they run efficiently, scale when needed, and recover from failures.